electric-eloquence/feplet/README.md

-# A Mustache-compatible templating engine.
+# Feplet: a Mustache-compatible templating engine.

 ## Powerful under the hood.
 Simple behind the wheel.

 ### How is this different from Mustache (and Hogan.js)?

 Feplet implements Hogan.js and is therefore, 100% compatible with it.
-The difference is that it allows the passing of data parameters per template, a la Handlebars.
-The syntax for passing parameters follows the Pattern Lab
+The difference is that it allows the passing of data parameters per template.
+The syntax for passing parameters follows the Pattern Lab convention:
-convention:

 ```handlebars
 {{> partial_template(place: 'World') }}